trevor-smith/trevor-smith.github.io/_posts/2015-07-16-moving_averages.md

 ### Predicting
 Ok, now assuming we have already split our data into training and test or are going to do cross validation, it's time to predict!
 I'm using all the same features as yesterday, but will now add the moving averages in today.
 I wasn't able to get the log transform to work on this data set, so I will be using the regular fanduel score as the dependent variable.
 Another note is that I did not have time to impute the season averages or any other missing values from the moving average computation, so I have just dropped rows that contain NaN.
 Not ideal, but I will fix this in the long run.
 Still, there are many players and games that can still be predicted and the results are great.

-As yesterday, I'm just using the SVM regressor with the RBF kernel.
+As yesterday, I'm just using the [SVM regressor][4] with the RBF kernel.
 Not tuning the C or Gamma parameters yet.

 **Results:** 94% r-squared!
 Very great score for again somewhat minimal work.
 I'll be pretty pleased if on average I can explain 94% of variations in fanduel scores with this model.
 By the time we are two or so weeks into the season, my model should be outputting great scores!